 On the Friday 21 October and Saturday 22 October 2022 the Australian-born pianist Rosemary Tuck will be playing in Tincleton Gallery for the first time.
-She has yet to finalise what she will to play, but it will include Chopin, Ravel, Liszt and Ginastera.
-More details will follow in due course.
+The full programme is below and includes Chopin, Ravel, Liszt and Ginastera amongst others.

 She has appeared worldwide in concerts at Carnegie Hall, the Sydney Opera House, National Concert Hall in Dublin, the South Bank Center, Wigmore Hall and St Johns Smith Square in London, and the Aarhus Musikhuset where she appeared live on Danish Television in the presence of Queen Margrethe II.